 How to Find Reputable Pug Pit Breeders?

-If you have decided that the Pug Pit sounds like the right dog breed for you, it is likely that you will want to find a breeder that is both reputable and trustworthy.
+If you have decided that the Pug Pit sounds like the right dog breed for you, you will likely want to find a breeder that is both reputable and trustworthy.

 The world of dog breeding can be a dark and shady one, with puppy mills running rampant around the country.